RyJay1213/ubuntu-hosted-wazuh-siem-docker-lab/README.md

 # ubuntu-hosted-wazuh-siem-docker-lab
 SIEM deployment with Wazuh in Docker, multi-platform agent enrollment, CIS benchmark compliance scanning, and real time security log analysis.
-# Open-Source SIEM Deployment and Security Telemetry Wazuh and Docker
+# Open-Source SIEM Deployment and Security Telemetry with Wazuh through Docker container

 This repository documents the deployment of an enterprise open-source SIEM using **Wazuh** running in Docker on an Ubuntu Live Server instance on a VMWare VM.
 It details agent deployment across multi-platform endpoints, Security Configuration Assessment, compliance auditing, and central threat detection event ingestion.